ahmadsoliman/EmbedIQ/memory-bank/progress.md

 ## Open Questions

-- What UI framework will be most suitable for the frontend?
+- Should we implement user management in the initial MVP or defer to a later phase?
-- Should we use Kubernetes for initial deployment or start with a simpler approach?
+- How should we handle embedding model updates and reprocessing?
-- Which LLM providers should we support initially?
+- What level of caching should we implement for performance optimization?
-- How will we handle embedding model updates and reprocessing?
+- How should we structure the authentication system for both API and frontend?